bradwbradw/xyz/README.md

 Including getters, setters, querying, etc.

 `gulp docs` will generate docs, docs server, and then open it up in the browser

+##Download staging db

+`gulp copy-staging-db` will download the staging server database and overwrite your local version with it